AlexWatson1212/embracing-authenticity/_posts/how-to-sit-with-uncertainty-without-rushing-to-fix-it.md

 ---

-## Final Words (for my son)
+## **Closing**

-There will be times in your life when you don’t know what to do.
+There will be periods in your life where you don’t know what to do.

 You won’t know whether to stay or leave.
 Whether to commit or wait.
-Whether something is right or just familiar.
+Whether something is right or simply familiar.

-When that happens, remember this:
+When that happens:

 You don’t need to rush your life into clarity.
 You don’t need to panic your way into certainty.
-And you don’t need to abandon yourself just to feel better.
+And you don’t need to abandon yourself to feel better.

 Sit.
 Breathe.
 Listen.

 Clarity will come — not because you forced it,
-but because you were patient enough to let it arrive.
+but because you were steady enough to let it arrive.